IDKSAM27/crowd-analyser/README.md

 * [Ultralytics YOLOv5](https://github.com/ultralytics/yolov5) for the object detection model.
 * [SORT Tracker](https://github.com/abewley/sort) for multi-object tracking.
 * Community contributions for libraries like OpenCV, Tkinter, and PyTorch.

+##  Contact

+For questions, issues, or suggestions, feel free to open an issue or contact [me](mailto:sampreetpatil@proton.me).